 No. While SOC 2 may outline the controls needed, it is up to you and your organization to define what and how those controls operate.
 There is a lot of flexibility in SOC 2 that your auditor will ask how and why you got to your conclusion to implement those controls.
-Then they will ensure your defined controls are implemented and operating as expected.
-Our best advice is don’t overdue it.
+Then they will ensure they are operating as expected.

 Yes!
 Curricula is designed to grow with an organization and its needs starting from Day 1.
 Our free plan gives every startup the basic necessities to build and launch their first security awareness program effortlessly.
 Then as your security program matures, we offer additional paid plans that will unlock more content and tools for a mature security awareness program.